johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## 5th/Mar/2025 Update

-- The issue with the start of day within JMRI is not sorted, I will be adding the infrared sensors to the Node later today.
+- The issue with the start of day within JMRI is now sorted, I will be adding the infrared sensors to the Node later today.
 - Once this is done I will update the sketches within my repsoitory.
 - There are a few more details I need to add to the next video release.